axelerant/Reading-The-Pragmatic-Programmer/Chapter-3.md

 > _It is a painful thing, to look at your own trouble and know that you yourself and no one else has made it._ - Sophocles, Ajax

-- The word `bug` has been used to describe an "object of terror" ever since fourteenth centuri.
+- The word `bug` has been used to describe an "object of terror" ever since fourteenth century.
 - The first computer bug was observed by Rear Admiral Dr. Grace Hopper, the inventor of COBOL.
 (Literally) - A moth caught in a relay in an early computer system.
 - Regrettably, we still have bugs in the system, albeit not the flying kind.
 - Software defects manifests themselves in variety of ways - misunderstood requirements to coding errors.